 Interaction with other reliefs

-If you are eligible for mandatory charitable or rural rate relief and small business rate relief you will only receive the charitable or rural rate relief.
-Retail rate relief can be applied in addition to any other relief.
+If your premises are eligible for charitable, rural and small business rate relief you will only receive the charitable or rural rate relief.

 To find out more or to apply for any of the rate relief above please: